KaratsubaLabs/takoyaki-webui/README.md

 ## RUNNING FOR DEVELOPMENT

 ### Compiles and hot-reloads for development

-First make sure we are using the right version of node:
+Install the correct node version

 ```
 $ nvm install 14.17.6
 $ nvm use